-A large collaborative project is currently underway in the Kluane Lake region of the Yukon which will determine the factors influencing the snowshoe hare cycle.
+A large collaborative project is currently underway in the Kluane Lake region of the Yukon which is examining the factors influencing the snowshoe hare cycle.
 Hares fluctuate in abundance with peaks every 8-10 years and the population densities of several species in the boreal forest are linked to these cycles.
 Currently, I am assisting a project examining the role of food limitation on the hare cycle.
-We will measure its effects on the ecology, behaviour and physiology of adult hares, as well as reproduction and the quality of offspring.
+We will measure the effects of winter food addition on the ecology, behaviour and physiology of adult hares, as well as reproduction and the quality of offspring.
 Anyone interested in this research should contact Yasmine Majchrzak.

 Carrion is a valuable resource for numerous vertebrate species across the globe, and the consumption of carrion can have widespread consequences on the structure and stability of food webs.
-However, the ecology of scavenging communities remains understudied for most systems.
+However, the ecology of scavenging communities remains understudied for most systems, in particular the boreal forest.
 Over the last four years, we have been monitoring the vertebrate scavenging community of the Kluane Lake region, and will examine how biotic and abiotic factors influence scavenging dynamics.

 Please contact me if you want to discuss any of my research interests through email or over a beer!